LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 ### Travel
 Presenting at conferences is critical to the dissemination of science and a major component of your development as a scientist.

 As of 2024, SNaP Lab graduate students and post-docs who are primarily supervised by Linden, and who are in good standing, are entitled to $4,000 of funding for allowable academic travel per academic year (7/1 to 6/30).
+Expenses are counted against the year in which they are incurred, even if the conference occurs in a subsequent year.
 These funds will not rollover year to year.

 We no longer require that this travel be linked to a poster presentation or talk; we are all adult learners and Linden trusts team members to evaluate what travel is most valuable for their development.
-To ensure transparency and equity in travel expenses, please log your expenses [here](https://docs.google.com/spreadsheets/d/10AcXOelrwK7vyIe5_Ptl1fz9-12Dw9OMvM32TtA8xqg/edit?usp=sharing) as they are accrued.
+To assist Linden with managing travel budgets, please log your expenses on the [SNaP Lab Travel Spreadsheet](https://docs.google.com/spreadsheets/d/10AcXOelrwK7vyIe5_Ptl1fz9-12Dw9OMvM32TtA8xqg/edit?usp=sharing) as they are accrued.
+Also see the [Booking travel at Rutgers]({{ site.baseurl }}/docs/rutgers/booking_travel) tutorial for more information on practical details.

 Lab travel funds are _in addition_ to any funds supplied by Rutgers University more broadly, training grants (e.g., T32, K99), or otherwise.
 However, non-lab funds should be preferentially spent **before** using limited lab funds.
 Also, you are expected to make reasonable efforts to seek out alternative sources of travel funding on a per-conference basis (e.g., travel awards).
 This condition is meant to encourage all lab members to seek their own funding so that Linden can make prudent use of finite lab resources.